theallen77/streaming/README.md

 **IF YOU WANT TO ADD A SITE, FOLLOW THESE STEPS**

-Remeber if you want to skip this just leave your sites in the [suggestions.](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/ccrmsv/changelog_plans_suggestions/) Otherwise follow the steps below to add your sites manually.
+You can leave your sites in the reddit [suggestions post](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/ccrmsv/changelog_plans_suggestions/) and I'll do all the work for you.
+If you want to add your sites manually please follow the steps below.
 Thank you to all contributers!

 1. Change url via [tinyurl.com](https://tinyurl.com/)
 2. Copy this * [Site Name](tinyurl link) - ()